slack-ruby/slack-ruby-client/README.md

 ##### Faye

-This is an implementation that uses `Faye::WebSocket` without a concurrency driver.
+This is an implementation that uses `Faye::WebSocket`, which uses EventMachine, without actively trying to manage concurrency for you.
 For example, [slack-bot-server](https://github.com/dblock/slack-bot-server) manages multiple realtime clients.
 In order to handle their restarts it wants to control when `EM.run` is called.
-The [Slack::RealTime::Concurrency::Faye::Socket](lib/slack/real_time/concurrency/faye.rb) implementation is identical to [Slack::RealTime::Concurrency::Eventmachine::Socket](lib/slack/real_time/concurrency/eventmachine.rb), but without the `EM.run` and `EM.close` calls.
+The [Slack::RealTime::Concurrency::Faye::Socket](lib/slack/real_time/concurrency/faye.rb) implementation is identical to [Slack::RealTime::Concurrency::Eventmachine::Socket](lib/slack/real_time/concurrency/eventmachine.rb), but without the `EM.run` call.

 Add the following to your Gemfile.